Do you think you’re compatible with your partner?

-If you can comfortably talk to your partner about important stuff like intimacy and insignificant stuff like a book you’re reading, you have some level of compatibility in your relationship.
+If you can comfortably talk to your partner about important stuff like intimacy and insignificant things like a book you’re reading, you have some level of compatibility in your relationship.

-But if you both enjoy the same things in bed and maintain a regular lovemaking session that involves lots of foreplay, kissing, touching, different positions that you enjoy and toe-curling orgasms, you’re definitely compatible in bed.
+But if you both enjoy the same things in bed and maintain regular romantic encounters and positions that you enjoy, you’re definitely compatible in bed.

 5. You manage money as a team